jncraton/operating-systems-cpsc4420/lectures/21-virtual-memory-mechanisms.md

 - Most virtual addresses aren't valid mappings
 - Modern systems include 64 bit addresses
-- Even using absurdly large page sizes in the GB range, mutliple GB are still needed to store the page table for each process
+- Even using absurdly large page sizes in the GB range, multiple GB are still needed to store the page table for each process

 Breaking the Page Table into Pages
 ----------------------------------